 By Gaurav Dubey (M.S.
 Biotechnology) STAFF

-The issue of gun rights has become an incredibly contentious topic of debate in modern society.
-While the push for national gun reform continues, there remains much confusion on how the current gun laws affect the increasingly growing medical cannabis population.
+The issue of gun rights has become an incredibly contentious topic of debate in recent years.
+While the push for national gun reform continues, there remains much confusion on how the current gun laws affect the growing medical cannabis population.

-Questions and confusion regarding whether or not medical cannabis patients must relinquish their arms and/or forfeit their right to future arms purchases when obtaining a medical cannabis card is all too common, whereas answers are ambiguous and hard to find.
+Questions and confusion regarding whether or not medical cannabis patients must relinquish their arms and/or forfeit their right to future arms purchases when obtaining a medical cannabis card are all too common, whereas answers to these questions are ambiguous and hard to find.

 Navigating the Complexities of State and Federal Laws

-The simple answer to the questions posed earlier is: Yes and No. The reality is that this issue is anything but straightforward.
-Let’s partake in a quick history lesson regarding the Gun Control Act of 1968 (also known as public law 90-618), which defined “at risk” individuals who shall be denied their second amendment rights to own/purchase firearms.
+First, let’s partake in a quick history lesson regarding the Gun Control Act of 1968 (also known as Public Law 90-618), which defined “at-risk” individuals who shall be denied their second amendment rights to own/purchase firearms.

-However, laws and regulations surrounding FOID (Firearm Owners Identification Card) as well as Concealed Carry Licenses (CCL) are regulated by the state.
+However, laws and regulations surrounding Firearm Owners Identification (FOID) cards, as well as Concealed Carry Licenses (CCL), are regulated by the state.
 As such, “State law requires that a person’s status as a medical marijuana cardholder not result in the denial of any right or privilege” (Illinois State Police).

-How the 2nd Amendment Applies to Cannabis Patients
+How the 2nd Amendment Applies to Medical Marijuana Patients

-Furthermore, as per the IL State police, “Medical marijuana cardholders will not have their FOID or CCL cards revoked, or be denied issuance of a FOID or CCL card, due to their status as a medical marijuana cardholder” (IL State Police).
+Furthermore, as per the Illinois State Police, “Medical marijuana cardholders will not have their FOID or CCL cards revoked, or be denied issuance of a FOID or CCL card, due to their status as a medical marijuana cardholder” (IL State Police).

 Thus, there is a way to have your cake and eat it too, in that, you may not be denied a FOID/CCL card if you’re a medical cannabis patient or caregiver in IL and purchase guns from PRIVATE, (not federal) dealers.